Clarrie Morelli

-In June 1930, Morelli moved to Wodonga due to his work with the Victorian Railways, and coached and played with the Weir United Football Club in the 1930, winning the Ovens & Murray Football League premiership.
+In June 1930, Morelli moved to Wodonga due to his work with the Victorian Railways, and coached and played with the Weir United Football Club in 1930, winning the Ovens & Murray Football League premiership.
 He kicked 14 goals against Benalla in August 1930.

 Morelli was vice-captain of the Ouyen Rovers Football Club when they won the Ouyen District Football Association premiership in 1931.